Unleash/unleash/docs/feature-toggle-variants.md

 }
 ```

-The actual representation of the built-in the client SDK will vary slighty, to honor best pratices in various languages.
+The actual representation of the built-in the client SDK will vary slightly, to honor best practices in various languages.

 > If you change the number of variants, it will affect variant allocations.
 This means that some of the users will be moved to the next variant.